babu479/sample-tomcat/README.md

 # aws-codedeploy-sample-tomcat
-A sample Tomcat application integrated with CodeDeploy.
+A sample Tomcat application integrated with CodeDeploy testing the data